Baked Pastelón (Sweet Plantain Lasagna)

 - Slice & fry the plantains.
 Start by peeling the plantains and slicing thinly lengthwise to create long strips.
 Fry the strips in batches in hot oil until they are all deep golden brown on both sides.
 Transfer to a paper towel lined plate to drain.

 - Layer & bake.
-Preheat the oven to 350 degrees and spray a loaf pan with non stick cooking spray.
+Preheat the oven to 350 degrees and spray a pan with non stick cooking spray.
 Beat the eggs in a bowl.
 Layer a bit of picadillo at the bottom of the pan, top with strips of plantain, a bit of egg, more picadillo and shredded mozzarella.
 Repeat these layers until ingredients run out.
 Finish with a generous layer of cheese and bake for 20 minutes or until the cheese is golden brown and bubbly.

 - Serve.
 Let the pastelón cool for at least 10 minutes so that everything settles before slicing.
 Serve with ensalada verde or pique.
 Buen provecho!